pheaktra21/fileremove/README.rst

 deleted from local directory.
 Both Filestore and Datastore do not provide deleting file function.

-Therefore, Fileremove trys to reduce this limitation by providing an ability to remove resource file from local directory.
+Therefore, Fileremove trys to omit this limitation by providing an ability to remove stored file from local directory at the same time the resource is deleted from CKAN database.

 ------------